Do you need help with finding best life insurance after a stroke or mini-stroke?

 - What was the date of your stroke or TIA?

-- Do you have any neurological residual affects from the stroke (i.e. problems with thinking or reasoning, memory loss, speech impairment, vision problems, depth perception, bowel or bladder control)?
+- Do you have any neurological residual effects from the stroke? (i.e. problems with thinking/reasoning, memory loss, speech impairment, vision problems, depth perception, bowel or bladder control)

-- Do you have any debilitation which was caused by the stroke (paralysis, trouble walking, sever headaches, etc)?
+- Do you have any debilitation caused by the stroke? (paralysis, trouble walking, severe headaches, etc)

-- Do you live on your own and are you able to walk around and care for yourself without assistance (i.e. bathing, dressing, eating, going up and down stairs, etc)?
+- Are you able to care for yourself without assistance? (i.e. bathing, dressing, eating, going up and down stairs, etc)

 - Are you disabled and collecting disability benefits?

-- Have you ever used tobacco?
-If yes what type, how much and how often used and what was approx date of last use?
+- Have you ever used tobacco? what type and date of last use?

 - What is your height and weight?

-If you’ve had a stroke/TIA and you have other issues like diabetes, heart disease, past cancer, etc. I’d need to get more details on all of your issues to be able to shop your case properly and to choose the best life insurance carriers for you.
+If you’ve had a stroke/TIA and you have other issues like diabetes, heart disease, cancer, etc., we’ll need to get more details on all of your health conditions to be able to shop your case properly and to choose the best life insurance carriers for you.

-After a stroke, many life insurance companies may rate you and some will also charge an extra premium for up to 4 years from the date of recovery in addition to the “rating”.
-The “extra premium” can vary greatly from company to company and it’s possible that an insurance company may not charge an extra premium if you have no residual affects from the stroke and if your health is good otherwise.
+The “extra premium” can vary greatly from company to company, and it’s possible that an insurance company may not charge an extra premium if you have no residual effects from the stroke and your health is good otherwise.

 The life insurance offers after a TIA will usually be a lot better than if you’ve had a full blown stroke.